garbageplanet/backend/README.md

 ### TODO

 ### Models & controllers
+- [ ] make route for remove user account
+- [ ] make `Join` controller and model for joining cleaning events
+- [ ] make `Confirm` controller and model for confirming presence of garbage
+- [ ] make `Game` controller and model to restrict user action in an area
+- [ ] make `Access` controller and model for user to join games
+- [ ] add new public function to the `User.php` model and edit the current ones to match the new routes/models
-- [ ] make migrations for new routes / db tables
+- [ ] make db migrations for new routes/models
 - [ ] only creator can edit / delete own data
 - [ ] GET / POST lat lngs as single field (lat.lat,lng.lng) or in brackets
 - [ ] add regex checks for fields in all controllers.

-- [ ] make 'Join' and 'Confirm' controllers
+### Network
 - [ ] set CORS so that the api is accessible only from garbagepla.net for now

 #### Licence